 We recommend using fresh vegetables for this Asian broccoli salad because we love this recipe’s slight al dente and fresh crunch.
 Frozen vegetables tend to have a softer bite once cooked.

 Frequently Asked Questions

 This Asian broccoli salad can be eaten hot, warm or cold!
 That’s one great thing about this recipe, making it very ideal for meal prep!

 You can store this Asian broccoli salad for 3 days in the refrigerator.
-Make sure to keep it in an air-tight compacted container.
+Make sure to store the meal prep in an air-tight container.

 I recommend storing this Asian broccoli salad in a glass meal prep container.
 This recipe has a lot of aromantics that can linger behind on plastic containers.

 - 1 tbsp Ginger minced

 - 1 tbsp Garlic minced

 - In a wok/large frying pan, melt the ghee until slightly bubbling.
 Add in the ginger and garlic, then stir fry for 30 seconds, until aromatic.